Lineblocs/site/app/docs/billing-and-pricing/monthly-invoices.md

 ## Billed Resources

 We currently bill based on the dedicated usage of calling, fax, and IM based resources.
-The costs associated with our billing plans are typically based on carrier call toll, server hosting costs, and the usage of API services.
+The costs associated with our billing plans are typically based on carrier call toll, server hosting costs, and the usage of third party API services.

 #### Usage Billing